tukangcode/LinguaGacha-TL-Indo/README_EN.md

 - See [Wiki - Supported Formats](https://github.com/neavo/LinguaGacha/wiki/%E6%94%AF%E6%8C%81%E7%9A%84%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F) for examples.
 Submit format requests via [ISSUES](https://github.com/neavo/LinguaGacha/issues)

 ## Recent Updates 📅
+- 20250322 v0.18.0
+  - ADD - Rules related to T++ project files (.trans) for the `WOLF` engine
+    - Most games using the `WOLF` engine can be translated and played immediately
+    - Minor untranslated instances may exist
+    - Tutorial will be available shortly
+  - ADD - Deduplicate repeated lines in bilingual output files for [Expert Settings](https://github.com/neavo/LinguaGacha/wiki/ExpertConfig-‐-EN)
+  - FIX - Issue with abnormal result checking scope during [Partial Re-translation](https://github.com/neavo/LinguaGacha/wiki/ReTranslation-‐-EN) and [Incremental Translation](https://github.com/neavo/LinguaGacha/wiki/IncrementalTranslation-‐-EN)
+  - **REMINDER** - When using auto-update, a prompt may sometimes appear indicating that `updater.exe` is in use.
+    - This is a known BUG and does not affect normal updates.
+Please ignore it.

 - 20250321 v0.17.0
   - ADD - Hungarian Language Support, Thanks to @THEYAKUZI
   - ADD - Auto Update Feature